-Even before Covid-19, more and more people had been signing up for food delivery service one after another.
-At that time and still now, one of these services has claimed more of the market share than any other food service—more than double its closest rival.
+Even before Covid-19, more and more people had been signing up for food delivery services.
+Then and now, DoorDash has claimed more of the market share than any other food service—more than double its closest rival.

-Below, we’ve compiled the most important DoorDash statistics.
-We’ve noted when data sources are from our proprietary data and when they’re from trusted third-parties.
+Below, we’ve compiled the most important DoorDash statistics from our proprietary data and trusted third parties.

-On January 12, 2013, what we now know as DoorDash made their very first delivery.
-At this time they didn’t have an app, just a landing page with the restaurants around the Stanford campus, and a phone number.
-This wasn’t even a business phone number, they used their personal phones to set this site up.
+- January 2013: DoorDash made their very first delivery.
+At this time it didn’t have an app, just a landing page with restaurants around Stanford’s campus and a phone number.

-What started as some college kids trying to build technology for small business owners has become a publicly traded international delivery service company that covers over 4,000 cities.
+- December 2020: What started as some college kids trying to build technology for small business owners became a publicly traded international food and grocery delivery service company.

 Pre-pandemic growth can be attributed to a growing market, and restaurants nationwide.

-However, the 2020 revenue boost is most likely due to the effects of the pandemic where the general public is more likely to order food in, especially during various levels of shutdowns and shelter-in-place orders.
+However, the 2020 revenue boost is most likely due to the effects of the pandemic, when the general public was more likely to order food in, amid shutdowns and shelter-in-place orders.

 We’ve discussed before whether delivery companies will ever be profitable.
-It’s interesting to note that DoorDash statistics help prove that the company continues to grow in valuation, and revenue, without making a profit.
+It’s interesting to note that DoorDash continues to grow in valuation, and revenue, without making a profit.